When Is Spousal Support Owed in Ontario?

-What courts take into consideration to determine eligibility of spousal support?
+What courts take into consideration to determine eligibility for spousal support?

 Who has to pay spousal support?

-- The spouse who doesn’t need financial support and the one who can afford to pay spousal support, a judge will order the higher-earning spouse to pay support to the lower-earning spouse, independent of their gender.
+If the spouse doesn’t need financial support and the one who can afford to pay spousal support, a judge will order the higher-earning spouse to pay support to the lower-earning spouse, independent of their gender.

 Do I still have to pay spousal support if my ex is living with someone?